Arnaud Dony

-Arnaud Pierre Dony (born 8 May 2004) is a Belgian professional footballer who plays as a centre-back for Union SG and the Belgium national under-18 team.
+Arnaud Pierre Dony (born 8 May 2004) is a Belgian professional footballer who plays as a centre-back for Union SG, and the Belgium national under-20 team.

 Club career

 After playing youth football for Wanze Bas-Oha, Dony joined Sint-Truiden's youth team in 2019.
 He made his debut for Sint-Truiden on 20 February 2022 against OH Leuven.

 On 9 June 2022, Dony signed a contract with Union SG for the term of three years, with an option to extend for additional two.

+On 6 September 2023, Dony was loaned by Dender EH.

 International career

 Dony made 2 appearances for the Belgium under-16 team in 2020 and 6 appearances for the Belgium under-18 team in 2021.